 After about 40 minutes, you’ll start seeing the first colorful houses of San Rocco and, at the end of the first stretch, the church and a wide terrace on your right with an amazing view of the coast.

-It’s a beautiful spot to catch your breath, sitting on a bench and taking in the superb landscape, before continuing the hike.
+It’s a beautiful spot to catch your breath, sit on a bench, and take in the superb landscape before continuing the hike.

 Several trails start in San Rocco, and you’ll need to follow the one leading to Punta Chiappa, this time downhill, to a narrow strip of dark rocks.
 I like staying there for a while, listening to the waves crashing against the rocks, and watching the seagulls flying around and plunging into the water to catch their food.